biffsocko/multicast-tester/README.md

 # multicast-tester
-sender and recieve multicast applications to assist in troubleshooting network connections
+sender and receive multicast applications to assist in troubleshooting network connections

+I found a utility program similar to this written in C with the same functionality.
+I'd been using it but was unable to find out any information about its providence or LICENSE.
+Nevertheless, I find it to be totally helpful.
+For this reason, I developed this project with an open license and source code.
+I wrote it in Python so anyone can alter it for their own purpose.

 <h1>What it does:</h1>
 Multicast-Sender.py takes a continuous stream of zeros and sends them to a multicast group and port.
-Multicast-Listen/py captures multicast, prints out the first 1024 bytes and exits.
+Multicast-Listen/py captures multicast, prints out the first 1024 bytes, and exits.

 <h3>Server 1</h3>
 start sending data - this takes a multicast group and port number as arguments.
 More information on multicast groups and ports here: https://www.cisco.com/c/en/us/td/docs/ios/solutions_docs/ip_multicast/White_papers/mcst_ovr.html